 The immune system is the body’s natural defense system that stands guard and protects your body from foreign bodies such as pathogens, free radicals, and oxidants.
 The immune system generates a reactionary response, called inflammation, whenever it detects a foreign body or “invader” in your body.

 This reactionary or ‘inflammatory’ response allows immune cells to fight off the foreign particles before they disrupt the metabolic processes in the body.
 Acute inflammation is beneficial as it prepares and protects your body, and thus, helps to preserve health.

 Chronic inflammation, however, is risky as it can occur for years without a potential trigger as well, eliciting pain, stress, and breakdown of body tissues.
-At times, the body mistakes its own healthy cells for foreign cells, leading to autoimmune inflammatory diseases.
-Certain systemic diseases, such as diabetes, heart diseases, and arthritis, are caused by a cascade of chronic inflammatory processes.
+At times, the body mistakes its own healthy cells as foreign cells, leading to autoimmune inflammatory diseases.
+Certain systemic diseases, such as diabetes, heart diseases, and arthritis, are caused by chronic inflammatory processes.

-In order to build immunity, nutritionists recommend incorporating superfoods that are naturally stocked with antioxidants as discussed below.
+In order to build immunity, nutritionists recommend incorporating anti inflammatory foods in your diet, these are foods that fight inflammation as they are naturally stocked with antioxidants.

-Anthocyanin, a polyphenol, is a pigment that gives berries their characteristic blue, black, purple, or red color.
-Apart from giving color to berries, anthocyanins also help to fight potentially harmful environmental triggers that might possibly impose stress and serve as a threat to the body.
+Anthocyanin, a polyphenol, helps to fight potentially harmful environmental triggers that might possibly impose stress and serve as a threat to the body.

 Green, Leafy Vegetables

 Green, leafy vegetables might be the bane of our existence, but in fact, yield antioxidants, vitamins, and elements that are nutritious for day-to-day functioning.